IzatheWriter/Beginner-Baker-s-Guide/A Mixer and Blender.md

 ---
-title: A Mixer or Blender
+title: Tools
 layout: default
-nav_order: 6
+parent: A Mixer or Blender
-has _children: true
+nav_order: 1
 ---

 **A mixer**